4 Frugal Reasons To Rotate Regularly

 4. For Pleasure

 Young children tire of their toys quickly.
-When they go to bed on Christmas Eve, pack all their toys in boxes and store.
-Keep out only those for which they have a special attachment, such as a teddy bear, a doll, or a favorite car.
-They’ll be so excited over the new toys Santa brings that they’ll never miss the old ones.
+When they go to bed on Christmas Eve or the night before a big birthday, pack most their toys in boxes and store.
+Keep out only those for which they have a special attachment, such as a teddy bear, a doll or a favorite car.
+They’ll be so excited over the new toys that they’ll never miss the old ones.
 About every three months, pack up the toys again and get out those stored.
-It will be like Christmas all over again.
+It will be like Christmas or their birthday all over again.

 Plan to make the rotation when you know you’re going to have a busy day.
 The newness will keep the children occupied.